PanagiotisMavro/binary-to-text/README.md

 You don’t need to install anything to use this script.
 Just clone the repository and run the script.

+## LINUX OR ARCH LINUX
+KALI,UBUNTU,DEBIAN AND OTHER TO LINUX

 ```bash
 git clone https://github.com/your-username/binary-to-text-converter.git
 cd binary-to-text-converter